 But what exactly is life insurance underwriting?
 What kind of information do underwriters check?
-How long does the underwriting process take?
+How long does the life insurance underwriting process take?
 And how does it impact your premium rates?

 Let’s dive in and learn more about the underwriting process.